mrijk/py-predicate/docs/formatters.rst

 Json
 ----
-Outputting a predicate as a json structure makes it easy to use tools such as [jq](https://jqlang.github.io/jq/) to inspect the layout.
+Outputting a predicate as a json structure makes it easy to use tools such as `jq <https://jqlang.github.io/jq/>`_ to inspect the layout.

 .. code-block:: python

-    from predicate import to_json
+    from predicate import to_json, ne_p

     predicate = ne_p(13)